 I am proud of my guarantee to win every driver’s license restoration or clearance case I take.
 Even the quickest scan of the more than 400 driver’s license restoration articles I’ve written for this blog reveals that, beyond the occasional installment touting my guarantee, they are all about analysis and useful information.
 Within my archives, I take the time to explore every facet and step of the license appeal process in painstaking detail.
-I can safely say that I have put together more substantive material about Michigan driver’s license restoration and clearance issues that you can find everywhere else combined, and probably ten times over, at that.
+I can safely say that I have put together more substantive material about Michigan driver’s license restoration and clearance issues than you can find anywhere else combined, and probably ten times over, at that.
 Yet as great as all that may be, the truth is that none of it matters if you don’t win your license back.
 And I truly believe that as a Michigan driver’s license restoration lawyer, my job is to not only do just that, but also guarantee that anyone who hires me will only pay me once to get back on the road.
 Why should anyone hand over their hard-earned money to some lawyer merely for a “shot,” or to take a chance at winning?
 You wouldn’t go to the appliance store and pay for a refrigerator that “might” work, would you?
 If you have a basement leak, you don’t look for a contractor to “try” and fix it; you hire someone to get the job done right and guarantee the work.

 The importance of a guarantee to the client is really priceless, but I’d be less than honest if I didn’t admit that I’ve done rather well by it, too, although not without some headaches.
 The biggest problem it creates is the mistaken notion in some peoples’ minds that all they have to do is pay my fee and I’ll guarantee to win their case.
 I ONLY, and let me emphasize again – ONLY – take cases for people who are sober.
 In other words, I won’t take a case for someone who is still drinking, or who even thinks they can still drink.
 “Sober,” in that sense, means you’ve quit drinking for good.
 I’ve written numerous of articles about sobriety, and I encourage the reader to look through some (or all) of them.
 The kind of people who wind up becoming my clients are generally information seekers; often “readers,” and, to the extent that they are my clients, always sober.
 The problem for me is that while not everyone is into such details, everyone, without exception, who has lost his her license wants it back, and loads of people see my website and/or this blog and, without reading enough, simply think, “he’s the guy.”
 Then, they see my guarantee, and they’re all but running to my door, thinking the faster they can pay me, the faster I can get their license back for them.